bryanthowell-tableau/tableau_tools/README.md

 `TableauRestApiConnection.query_workbook_views_json(page_number=None)`

+`TableauServerRest.workbooks.query_workbook_views_json(page_number=None)`

 ##### 1.2.2.1 Filtering and Sorting (Tableau Server 9.3+)
-`TableauRestApiConnection22` implements filtering and sorting for the methods where it is allowed.
-Singular lookup methods are programmed to take advantage of this automatically for improved perofrmance, but the plural querying methods can use the filters to bring back specific sets.
+`The classes implement filtering and sorting for the methods directly against the REST API where it is allowed.
+Singular lookup methods are programmed to take advantage of this automatically for improved performance, but the plural querying methods can use the filters to bring back specific sets.

 http://onlinehelp.tableau.com/current/api/rest_api/en-us/help.htm#REST/rest_api_concepts_filtering_and_sorting.htm%3FTocPath%3DConcepts%7C_____7